 Leaving a Legacy for the Defense of Western and American Civilization - by John Lenczowski

 Leaving a Legacy for the Defense of Western and American Civilization

 Founder and President, The Institute of World Politics

 Occasionally, friends of mine who are concerned about the decline of our civilization ask me how they might make strategic investments to reverse that decline and to defend the civilization that we in America and the West have inherited and wish to pass on to our children and future generations.
 Here, then, are some reflections on how one can leave a legacy to those causes that give maximum support to the strengthening, defense, and advancement of our precious civilization.

-Let me begin by quoting a friend of mine, Jim Kimsey, a pioneer in the development of the internet and the co-founder of AOL, who once said: "There are only four things you can do with your money: 1) spend it lavishly on yourself; 2) give it to your ungrateful children and ruin their lives; 3) give it to the government; or 4) give it to causes that will do some good for your community, your country, and the world."
-How to accomplish the last of these four options is a challenge that, in the absence of a coherent set of objectives and a strategic plan to accomplish those objectives, is a true problem for anyone faced with it.
+Let me begin by quoting a friend of mine, the late Jim Kimsey, a pioneer in the development of the internet and the co-founder of AOL, who once said: "There are only four things you can do with your money: 1) spend it lavishly on yourself; 2) give it to your ungrateful children and ruin their lives; 3) give it to the government; or 4) give it to causes that will do some good for your community, your country, and the world."
+How to accomplish the last of these four options is a challenge that, in the absence of a coherent set of objectives and a strategic plan to accomplish them, is a true problem for anyone faced with it.
 Since I have thought about this issue at length, let me share with you a conceptual framework for the most responsible and strategic allocation of resources that would have the greatest impact.